aakbarjon/Campus-LAN-Network/README.md

 Routers:

 Houston and Austin Campuses are connected via Wide Area Network (WAN) and have been configured with Open Shortest Path First Routing Protocol.
 Each Router interface have been assigned with proper IPv4 address using /30 prefix.
+Total of 3 routers have been configured including Cloud Router as there's no actual Internet connection feauture in Packet Tracer.

 Conclusion: